Team Approach to Care

 Both anesthesiologists and pharmacists focus on the goal of providing optimal pain control in a manner that keeps orthopedic patients comfortable and safe.
 Their open and innovative approaches to patient care have directly reduced the time a patient needs to be hospitalized.

-Advances in long-lasting local anesthetics have provided newer anesthesia options that can dramatically decrease postoperative pain and recovery time after hip or knee replacement.
+- Advances in long-lasting local anesthetics have provided newer anesthesia options that can dramatically decrease postoperative pain and recovery time after hip or knee replacement.

-The focus on perioperative pain control and multi-modal analgesia allows the use of multiple agents to treat pain before it starts and continues through all phases of surgery.
+- The focus on perioperative pain control and multi-modal analgesia allows the use of multiple agents to treat pain before it starts, and continues through all phases of surgery.
 This can help to avoid narcotics and the unwanted side effects they can cause.

-Setting the Standard: Improving the Patient Experience
+Improving the Patient Experience

-Implementing a comprehensive protocol for infection prevention and MRSA screening: Coupled with pre-surgery screenings for anemia and malnutrition, this protocol has significantly improved patient outcomes by lowering infection rates.
+- Using a comprehensive protocol for infection prevention and MRSA screening: Coupled with pre-surgery screenings for anemia and malnutrition, this protocol has significantly improved patient outcomes by lowering infection rates.

-Establishing and adopting DVT (deep vein thrombosis) prophylaxis protocol within each Sentara OrthoJoint Center® and system-wide: This protocol has been associated with significant reductions in the postoperative formation of clots in blood vessels (thrombosis) that can lead to severe complications and even death.
+- Establishing and adopting DVT (deep vein thrombosis) prophylaxis protocol within each Sentara OrthoJoint Center® and systemwide: This protocol has been associated with significant reductions in the postoperative formation of clots in blood vessels (thrombosis) that can lead to severe complications and even death.

 Financially Responsible Care

-Patients are provided services at no additional cost that help to coordinate their care and control their health care costs.
+Patients are provided services at no additional cost that help them to coordinate their care and control their healthcare costs.
 This covers care while the patient is in the hospital and extends through the recovery after the patient is discharged from the hospital.
 Participating patients continue to have the right to choose their healthcare provider.
 The total joint replacement BPCI (program) has seen some impressive results.

-- Readmissions declined to 5.7% from a baseline of 10.8%
+- Readmissions declined to 5.7% from a baseline of 10.8%.

-- Referral to Home/Home Care was 53.6% as compared to a baseline of 40.7%
+- Referral to Home/Home Care increased to 85.1% compared to baseline of 53.6%.